Eligibility Specialist Typical Duties

-Note: An Eligibility Worker’s responsibilities do not include social service casework.
-An Eligibility Worker is not responsible for working with clients to attempt to resolve their personal or social problems.
+Note: An Eligibility Specialist’s responsibilities do not include social service casework.
+An Eligibility Specialist is not responsible for working with clients to attempt to resolve their personal or social problems.

 - Acting as the first contact for individuals seeking public assistance

-- Interviewing applicants and recipients (clients) to obtain and verify information needed to determine initial and/or
+- Interviewing applicants and recipients to obtain and verify information needed to determine initial and/or

 ongoing eligibility for public assistance.
 This often requires obtaining information in difficult and/or emotional situations on issues